-Money Talks: Crane Group’s tax director teaches financial literacy to kids
+Money Talks: Crane Group's VP of Tax teaches financial literacy to kids

 Despite being a busy mom of four young children, Ashley Matthews gives back in myriad ways, from volunteering at food banks to coaching youth sports.
-But for the Crane Group director of tax, teaching kids financial literacy is a passion play that she hopes inspires future generations.
+But for the Crane Group VP of Tax, teaching kids financial literacy is a passion play that she hopes inspires future generations.
 Here, Ashley weighs in on how she gives, and why it matters to her.

 Q: You’ve volunteered to teach financial literacy to elementary students throughout Central Ohio for over a decade.
 Where — and why?